2022 March 1

 An ICV is NOT a requirement when traveling abroad from the Philippines.
 Likewise, NOT ALL countries accept an ICV.
 But you may get one in case your country of destination does require it, so check the entry requirements of the specific country you’re visiting.

 In this post is a step-by-step guide on how you could get an ICV from BOQ if you will be traveling to countries that require them.
+If you’d rather watch than read, we also have a video guide below:

 WHAT'S COVERED IN THIS GUIDE?